Work to do despite NZ's high ranking for female entrepreneurs

 However, it found that there was a high "perception of opportunities" rate among women, as nine out of every 10 business activities were opportunity-driven rather than necessity driven.
 That compared with other developed economies South Korea at 77.8 per cent, France at 66.9 per cent and Belgium at 44.6 per cent.

-Entrepreneur Cecilia Robinson said there was merit to the data, and that New Zealand was a good business environment with a lot of private capital "flying around."
+Entrepreneur Cecilia Robinson said there was merit to the data, and that New Zealand was a good business environment with a lot of private capital "flying around".

 "There is work to be done, there are organisations like Theresa Gattung's SheEO and Global Women.
 New Zealand is really good in that way that there is, for the want of a better word, a sisterhood, but you don't just need exclusive clubs, but men contributing to that," the My Food Bag co-founder said.